Syncopated90/Syncopated90/README.md

-SEcond year comp engineering student at KTH Kista in Stockholm.
+Second year comp sci student at KTH Kista in Stockholm.